zedsalivebaby/ds_jupyter_notebook/README.md

-# ds_jupyter_notebook
+# ds_jupyter_notebook and screenshots
-Notebook containing exercises on notions of data science and ipynb file manipulations
+- Notebook containing exercises on notions of data science and ipynb file manipulations
+- Screenshots of the exercises in .png format